BIGJRA/BIGJRA.github.io/rejuv.md

 | Pidgey       | 5        |
 | Patrat       | 4        |

-Well, that’s about it for that area, so clear your team, equip all the good items you can take advantage of (Oran and Pecha Berries work well here), and save.
+Well, that's about it for that area, so clear your team, equip all the good items you can take advantage of (Oran and Pecha Berries work well here), and save.